-Of course, by being connected to your network - albeit wirelessly - these printers benefit from advanced network features as well.
-So, every PC on your network can print to them, making them ideal for businesses, and many allow you to scan and email documents directly from the wireless printer itself.
+Of course, by being connected to your network - albeit wirelessly - the best wireless printers benefit from advanced network features as well.
+If you have a small network, for example, every PC connected to your network can print to them, making them ideal for businesses.
+Many even allow you to scan and email documents directly from the wireless printer itself.

-So, read on to find out our choice of the best wireless printers money can buy, and thanks to our very own price comparison tool, you'll also get the best prices.
+So, we've put together a list of the best wireless printers money can buy, alongside our very own price comparison tool so you’re also getting the best available price.

 - Check out our top 10 best printers roundup